MWschutte/scalar-jepsen/doc/blog.md

 Finally, Cassandra offers the tunable consistency to balance between consistency and availability.
 If availability is prioritized by using low conistency levels or low replication factor, this can resuls in nondeternism:

-- Low consistency levels: For example if setting consistency level to ONE, two read queries can give different data if one node has the latest write and the other one has not received it yet.
+- Low consistency levels: For example if setting read consistency level to ONE, two read queries can give different data if one node has the latest write and the other one has not received it yet.

 - Low replication factor: For example if RF is set to 1, and the node with the data becomes unavailable somehow in one read query, two read queries for the same data could give back different results.

-# Testing strong consistency guarantees during node failure
+# Testing the "strong consistency" guarantee during node failure
+*Discuss together exactly what we want to test here*

 > **TODO - Tests:**
 > - Verfiying strong consistency during node failure - probably we should be able to find inconsistency (in this article they show examples of when strong consistency do not hold https://blog.scottlogic.com/2017/10/06/cassandra-eventual-consistency.html)